rosemondepower/heartworm_genome/test/hw_wgs_test.md

 Now that I've extracted the reads for D. immitis, I can continue to call SNPs.
 The code below uses bcftools for SNP calling.
 I could also use GATK -> variants identified -> HaplotypeCaller to generate GVCF files for each BAM file -> consolidate variants -> CombineGVCFs to merge GVCF files -> GATK GenotypeGVCFs for joint-call cohort genotyping -> generate single multisample VCF file (contains all initial variants and samples).

-# Do I have to sort the bam file again?

 ```bash
 # List all of the extracted files and write them to a new file-of-file-names - "bam.fofn".